ArticlesHow To

 How To Spot A Fake Gibson Les Paul - Trapezoid Fret Markers

-If the guitar you’re looking at has trapezoid markers on the frets, be sure that all horizontal lines are perfectly straight, and also that they are parallel to the frets.
+If the guitar you’re looking at has trapezoid or box markers on the frets, be sure that all horizontal lines are perfectly straight, and also that they are parallel to the frets.
 There is no way a real Gibson would ever pass quality control with less than perfect fret markers.
 If you find that they are crooked, jagged, or just not right in any way, this is not a guitar you should consider purchasing.

 Pickup Selector Switch